nfour/lirc/readme.md

 lirc is an IRC client, for bots.

 ## Why use lirc?
-lirc has more to it than other node.js irc client libraries.
+Well, lirc has more to it than other node.js irc client libraries.

 - Built-in **botnet** functionality via the cluster module
-- Instead of telnet, use a **web interface**, accessable anywhere, to manage and view bots
+- Instead of telnet we use a **web interface**, accessable anywhere, to manage and view bots
 - Extendable via mappings and event minipulation
-- Automatically join SSL networks without manually managing certificates
+- Automatically join secure irc networks without manually managing certificates

 ## Examples
 ```coffee